awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

    :keywords: CloudFront, AWS SDK for PHP version 3 examples, CloudFront for PHP code examples

 Signed URLs enable you to provide users access to your private content.
-A signed URL includes additional information (e.g., expiration time) that gives you more control over access to your content.
+A signed URL includes additional information (for example, expiration time) that gives you more control over access to your content.
 This additional information appears in a policy statement, which is based on either a canned policy or a custom policy.
 For information about how to set up private distributions and why you need to